Scythewielder/Scythewielder.github.io/readme.md

-Go to the about section to wisite the website or click the link below :
+Go to the about section to visit the website or click the link below :

 https://scythewielder.github.io/